jlhonora/mspgcc-install/README.md

 And then follow the instructions above.

-## Credits ##
+## Contributors ##

-This guide is loosely based on [Sergio Campama's](https://github.com/sergiocampama/Launchpad) guide and the README files of mspgcc.
+- This guide is loosely based on [Sergio Campama's](https://github.com/sergiocampama/Launchpad) guide and the README files of mspgcc.
+- Gunnar Henne